profsmith89/ctps/_sources/chap01.md

 print(the_line, end='')
 ```

+## Control-flow statements

-**Control-flow statements.** We have a script that reads the first two lines of the story, and we could clearly copy the last two statements many more times if we wanted the entire story read.
+We have a script that reads the first two lines of the story, and we could clearly copy the last two statements many more times if we wanted the entire story read.
 But that creates a script that is tailored to the length of this specific story.
 What if we wanted to build a digital actor that could read an entire story no matter what its length?

 This is the purpose of *control-flow* statements in computer programs.
 The behavior of our script changes based on the testing of some condition in our code.
 In this case, the condition we want to test is if we have run out of lines in our story.